Buck Freeman (freembu01)

 Biographical Information

 Buck Freeman's record of 25 home runs in 1899 is the mark that Babe Ruth was generally credited with exceeding in 1919, when he hit his 26th home run in early September.
-The 1880's mark of 27, by Ned Williamson was accomplished with a different pitching distance and substantially different rules.
-The pitching distance in 1899 was 60 feet, 6 inches, the same as today.
-Home plate was the same 17 inches wide, although it was still a square, set as a diamond to the rest of the field.
-So 1899 stats are as valid as any post-1900 measures.
+The 1880s mark of 27, by Ned Williamson was accomplished in a different era and in a very favorable ballpark.
+Conditions in 1899 were much more comparable and stats from that year are as valid as any post-1900 measures.
 Freeman is one of four men to lead both the National and American League in home runs (the others are Sam Crawford, Fred McGriff and Mark McGwire).

 Buck Freeman grew up in Wilkes-Barre, PA, where both he and his father worked in the coal mines.
 He played baseball in his spare time, and in 1891 earned a trial as a pitcher with the Washington Statesmen of the American Association.
 Significant control problems - 33 walks in 5 games - put an end to this first taste of the majors.
 Back in Wilkes-Barre, he turned to hitting, supposedly at the advice of African-American player Bud Fowler, who saw his left-handed swing in batting practice.
 In 1894, he won the New England League batting title with a .386 average, while slugging 34 home runs - including a four homer game - and driving in 167 runs.
 In 1895, he moved to the Eastern League, one of the top minor leagues of the time, first with Detroit and then with Toronto.
 He hit 20 home runs in 1897, and then a league-record 23 in 1898.
 His manager with Toronto, Arthur Irwin, was named manager of the National League's Washington Senators late in 1898, and Irwin brought some of his best players with him to Washington for a try-out, including Freeman.